Premier League title race: Who has the best fixtures in the run-in?

 Difficulty: ★★★★

 Have Mikel Arteta’s side learnt their lesson from last season?
-The Gunners won just three of their final nine Premier League games last year, including a four-game winless run, as they fell away in the title race.
+The Gunners won just three of their final nine Premier League games last year, which included a four-game winless run, as they fell away in the title race.

 But a 0-0 draw at the Etihad, where they were thrashed 4-1 last season, is a sign that Arsenal are tougher challengers than they were this time last year.
 The result might have given Liverpool the advantage, but it is a huge boost to Arteta’s men psychologically ahead of April and May.